-Los Angeles International Airport (LAX) is one of the largest airport hubs in the United States with nine terminals.
-It has a large number of airport lounges, but which lounge is best if you are flying in First or Business Class or have a Priority Pass or relevant credit card?
+Los Angeles International Airport (LAX) is one of the largest airport hubs in the United States, with nine terminals.
+It has many airport lounges, but which lounge is best if you are flying in First or Business Class or have a Priority Pass or relevant credit card?

 Most international airlines fly out of the Tom Bradley International Terminal (TBIT) at LAX, but some leave or arrive at terminals 1, 2, 3, 4, 5, 6, 7, and 8.
 It is worth noting LAX’s terminal buildings are connected airside, so you can walk or shuttle between airport lounges if you’re flying out of a different terminal from the lounge that you want to use.

 If you are staying in Los Angeles, we have reviewed the best executive club lounges at hotels in Los Angeles and the best Marriott hotels near Disneyland as well as the best hotels near LAX.

 Wherever you are flying, book your flight and hotel via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels, including the Four Seasons, Hyatt, Ritz Carlton, Marriott, InterContinental, and more.

 Typically, our free benefits at luxury hotels include:

 - Room upgrade to next category

 - Complimentary breakfast for two per bedroom

 - Complimentary Welcome Gift